Megan Faraimo

-Megan Ki'llani Faraimo (born July 14, 2000) is an American professional softball pitcher for the Talons of the Athletes Unlimited Softball League (AUSL).
+Megan Ki'llani Faraimo (born July 14, 2000) is an American professional softball pitcher for the Utah Talons of the Athletes Unlimited Softball League (AUSL).
 She previously played for the Diablos Rojos del México of the Mexican Softball League.
 She played college softball at UCLA from 2019 to 2023, where she was named a three-time All-American by the National Fastpitch Coaches Association (NFCA).
 As a sophomore in 2020, she was named Softball America Pitcher of the Year.
 Faraimo played in Athletes Unlimited Softball, where she named the 2023 Athletes Unlimited Rookie of the Year.

 High school career

 Faraimo attended Cathedral Catholic High School in San Diego, California where she was a two-sport star, playing volleyball for three years, and softball for four years.
 As a junior in 2017, she went 27–1 with a 0.60 earned run average (ERA) and 251 strikeouts in 175 1/3 innings to help lead CCHS to a CIF-SDS Open Division title, as well as a Western League championship.
 Following the season she was named CIF-SDS Pitcher of the Year and Western League Most Valuable Player.

 As a senior in 2018, she went 26–3 in 2018, with a 0.23 ERA and 405 strikeouts in 186 1/3 innings and allowed just 47 hits and eight walks.
-She had 17 shutout and five no-hitters, including four perfect games.
+She had 17 shutouts and five no-hitters, including four perfect games.
 Her 405 strikeouts were the second-highest single-season total in CIF-SDS history.
 Following an outstanding season, she was named Gatorade National Softball Player of the Year, and San Diego Union-Tribune Pitcher of the Year.
 She was the No. 1 recruit in the class of 2018 according to FloSoftball and Extra Inning Softball.
 She finished her career with 1,029 strikeouts, and with the school's all-time record for most wins (78), shutouts (45) and perfect games (five).